WHICH TYPE OF MICROWAVE IS RIGHT FOR YOUR KITCHEN?

 Do you have a clean, streamlined aesthetic?

 Built-in and under-counter microwaves will have the cleanest lines and blend in more easily with your kitchen cabinets.
 Built-in microwaves particularly are more likely to come with premium finishing details like KitchenAid brand’s Professionally Inspired Design.
+Check out our stainless steel microwave designs.
+We also have available options in black stainless steel.

 Shop for KitchenAid® microwaves that fit your kitchen